falvarezb/roboclimate/README.md

 - weather.csv
 - forecast.csv

-that are created inside a folder called 'csv_files' that, in turn, is created in the location where the script is executed from.
+that are created inside a folder called `csv_files` that, in turn, is created in the location where the script is executed.

 Example of data contained on weather.csv: